nilskober/ml_project_2024_Robust-risk-aggregation-with-neural-networks/README.md

 It implements the optimization problem described in the paper "Robust risk aggregation with neural networks" by Eckstein et al. (2020) using neural networks.

 ## Running the code
 This project requires Python 3.12 or higher.
 It has only been tested on MacOS and Linux with Python 3.12.4.
-We recommend install Python via Anaconda or Miniconda.
+We recommend installing Python via Anaconda or Miniconda.
 After having installed a suitable Python version, make sure to install the required packages by running the following command:
 ```pip install -r requirements.txt```